Measuring JavaScript execution time

 Measuring JavaScript execution time in Unit tests

-For ensuring execution of functions is fast enough, it can be made a part of our unit tests.
-Many frameworks (Jest, Jasmine, etc.) allow setting of a timeout for the execution of a test.
+To ensure the execution of a function is fast enough, it can be made a part of our unit tests.
+Many frameworks (Jest, Jasmine, etc.) allow the setting of a timeout for the execution of a test.
 The timeout feature can then be used to fail a test if the method takes longer to execute.

 With Jasmine: